typographist/postcss/README.md

   Set the font size from the position in the modular scale.
   <img src="/docs/images/msunit.jpg" alt="position in modular scale">

-  To convert mts to rem, use directives @t-above, @t-below, or @t-only.
+  To convert step to rem, use directives @t-above, @t-below, or @t-only.

   input
   ```css